-‘The Voice’ Season 12 Ratings Down: Miley Cyrus & Gwen Stefani To Blame?
+‘The Voice’ Season 12 Ratings Down: Miley Cyrus And Gwen Stefani To Blame?

 As for why ratings took a bit of a dip for the February 27 premiere, The Voice fans took to social media to offer up their own explanations, suggesting that swapping out Miley for Gwen may have had something to do with the series opening to a smaller audience than the previous in the ratings game.

-“The season premiere of The Voice had a 25% drop from the last season with Miley as a coach.
-Yikes,” Miley fan @CyrusIsMyVirus tweeted out alongside a GIF of Cyrus dancing on The Voice set, though the figure was actually closer to 9 percent.
+“The season premiere of The Voice had a 25 percent drop from the last season with Miley as a coach.
+Yikes,” Miley fan @CyrusIsMyVirus tweeted out alongside a GIF of Cyrus dancing on The Voice set, though the figure was actually closer to nine percent.

 Other fans also claimed that they wouldn’t be tuning in to the new round of shows with Gwen and without Cyrus, who joined the show for Season 11 and will be returning later this year for Season 12, being on the coaching panel.